qubekit/QUBEKit/README.md

     QUBEKit -i methane.pdb -bonds g09

 Be wary of running QUBEKit concurrently through different terminal windows.
-The programs QUBEKit calls often just try to use however much RAM is assigned in the config files;
+The programs QUBEKit calls often just try to use however much memory is assigned in the config files;
 this means they may try to take more than is available, leading to a crash.